 Why Narcissists Employ Love Bombing

-People who use love bombing techniques have a low sense of self-confidence and deep-rooted insecurity.
+People who use love bombing techniques have a low sense of self-confidence and deep-rooted insecurity that leads to their possessiveness.
 They seek constant validation and reassurance, which is referred to as narcissistic supply.
 Unfortunately, nothing ever seems to be enough to satisfy their need for approval and fill the void within them.